shirsh94/flutter_doc_scanner/README.md

   print(scannedDocuments.toString());
 }
 ```
+**Note-: If you want to obtain only a PDF scanned document, call getScannedDocumentAsPdf().
+Similarly, if you want to get a scanned document in image format, use getScannedDocumentAsImages().**

 ## Project Setup
 Follow the steps below to set up your Flutter project on Android, iOS, and Web.